 - “You can continue to use your Pull-Ups whenever you’d like, especially if we are going out for a long time, but your underwear is another choice for you.
 I think you can handle it, and if you need to use your Pull-Ups again that is OK.”

 - “New underpants are for kids who have learned a lot about potty training already.
 Keep up the good work and remember to try to feel what your body is telling you so you can get to the toilet in time to keep your new undies dry.”

 - “Anytime you think that your body is telling you to go, even if it’s just a little feeling, go try to use the potty.
 Even if nothing comes out, it’s good to try.”

 - “Let’s see how long you can keep these new pants dry.
 Any time I have to go to the bathroom, I will check if you want to come with me, too.”

 It’s practically guaranteed that there will be some poop or pee ending up in this glorious new underwear– that’s just part of the process.
 Say, “Oops, we didn’t make it to the potty in time for this one.
 Let’s work together to put this poop in the potty where it goes, and then clean you up.
 Keep up the good work of trying to make it to the potty in time."
 The calmer and more relaxed you are, the calmer and more relaxed your little learner will be, too.

 You can also model language and self-talk when you need to use the potty.
-You may not think that your Puppy is listening, but he is.
-(Puppies are always listening!)
+You may not think that your agreeable toddler is listening, but they are.
+(Eager-to-please children are always listening!)
 "Hmm.
 I feel my tummy getting tight, I think I need to use the potty.
 Wow, I feel so much better now that I used the potty!
-Now, we can get back to playing/reading/watching TV."
+Now, we can getback to playing/reading/watching TV."